Sorry, folks, you're being late in there watching the Writer Cup.

 The whole thing sold out with season tickets.

-Yeah, this team is really come back.
+Yeah, this team has really come back.

 People outside of New Orleans, too, have ended up buying.

-I think there's a three Bears and Vikings stats.
+I think there's a three, Bears and Vikings, that's, why do you care about that?

 The Bears and Vikings.

-I mean, that that's uh both undefeated, but there's a difference in a Vikings team 2-0 and a Bears team at 2-0.
+They're both undefeated, but there's a difference in a Vikings team 2-0 and a Bears team at 2-0.

-Uh anyway, that's break time.
+Anyway, that's break time.

 I got to take a break.